Peter Ford (entertainment reporter): Early career

-Entertainment reporting
+Entertainment reporting and controversies

 After Bert Newton encouraged him to pursue on air opportunities, Ford sent airchecks on audio cassettes to various Australian radio stations pitching the idea of him becoming their entertainment reporter.
 While many stations rejected Ford's proposal, 7LA in Launceston agreed to the idea, becoming the first station to have him deliver entertainment news.
 3BA in Ballarat soon followed suit with 3AW in Melbourne becoming the first capital city station to have Ford deliver entertainment news for their listeners.

 Ford's first appearance on television was on the Nine Network's lunchtime variety show Midday which Newton was guest hosting for a week in 1988.
 In 1989, Ford became a regular guest on The Bert Newton Show, a lunchtime variety show launched on the Seven Network in an attempt to rival Nine's Midday but was axed after just one year.

 After gradually growing his profile as an entertainment reporter, Ford is now utilised by many metropolitan and regional radio stations throughout Australia and New Zealand each day where he regularly "breaks" many stories relating to the media industry.

 On television, Ford has a regular spot on The Morning Show and has provided commentary to programs such as Sunrise, A Current Affair, Studio 10 and 20 to 1.